Efficient Public Verification of Private ML via Regularization: Experiments: What Dominates Verification Runtime in Practice?

 \section{Experiments: What Dominates Verification Runtime in Practice?}

-We now investigate what what parts of our certification (Algorithm~\ref{alg:phased_erm_verifier}) dominate runtime in practice: the $n$ gradients, $d\cdot \log(n)$ Gaussian RV commitments, or the communication time between the prover and verifier.
-We do so using EMP-toolkit~\cite{emp-toolkit} on binary logistic regression, which is convex, and has a Lipschitz constant bounded by $\sqrt{d}$.
+We now investigate what parts of our certification (Algorithm~\ref{alg:phased_erm_verifier}) dominate runtime in practice: the $n$ gradients, $d \cdot \lceil \log(n) \rceil$ Gaussian RV commitments, or the communication time between the prover and verifier.
+We do so using EMP-toolkit~\cite{emp-toolkit} on binary logistic regression, which is convex, and is $\sqrt{d}$-Lipschitz.
 We focus on runtimes for MNIST scale training~\cite{lecun1998gradient}, with ablations across varying dataset and input sizes.

-We found the cost of verifying the $n$ gradients dominates the verification runtime, with the cost of verifying the $d\cdot \log(n)$ Gaussian RVs and communicating between the prover and verifier being considerably smaller.
-Notably, we found our algorithm had significantly decreased the total cost of verifying Gaussian RVs from the past approach of certifying DP-SGD (Table 1 in~\citet{shamsabadi2024confidential}).
+We found the cost of verifying the $n$ gradients dominates our certification runtime.
+Notably, we found our algorithm had significantly decreased the total time spent on verifying Gaussian RVs from the previous approach to certifying DP-SGD (Table 1 in~\citet{shamsabadi2024confidential}).

-Ultimately, past work~\citet{shamsabadi2024confidential} took $\approx 100$ hours to verify $4096\times 55 = 255,280$ gradients on MNIST to certify DP-SGD (however for logistic regression on $3969$ features).
-We only need to verify $60,000$ gradients (and much fewer Gaussian RVs) and so on comparable hardware and settings would be considerably faster.
+Ultimately, past work~\citet{shamsabadi2024confidential} took approximately $100$ hours to verify $4096\times 55 = 255,280$ gradients on MNIST to certify DP-SGD.
+We only need to verify $60,000$ gradients---an over 4-fold reduction---and many fewer Gaussian RVs, and so on comparable hardware and settings would be considerably faster.

 \paragraph{Implementation Details:} By default we consider MNIST scale training: $n = 60000$ and $d = 28\times 28 = 784$.
 To ensure privacy and correct verification, we instantiate our noise with fixed point precision and use the trunacted discrete Gaussian, which has the same guarantees as the usual Gaussian with additional error in $\delta$ due to finite precision in the density function.
 In particular, we use $8$ fractional bits for typical elements (out of $32$ bits) and $32$ fractional bits for probability densities.
-We implement Algorithms~\ref{alg:phased_erm_verifier} and~\ref{alg:itmac-gaussian-commitment} in EMP-toolkit~\cite{emp-toolkit} using floating point numbers for logistic regression gradient computation before using fixed point for the noise addition.
-We run our experiments by simulating the prover and verifier locally on a MacBook Pro with an M3 chip.
+We implement Algorithms~\ref{alg:phased_erm_verifier} and~\ref{alg:itmac-gaussian-commitment} in EMP-toolkit~\cite{emp-toolkit} using floating point numbers for logistic regression gradient computation, before using fixed point for the noise addition.
+We run our core experiments by simulating the prover and verifier locally on a MacBook Pro with an M3 chip.
+We run experiments with simulated network conditions also by simulating prover and verifier locally, with limited communication rate via the Linux Traffic Control (\texttt{tc}) utility on a Dell laptop with an Intel Core Ultra 7 155Ux12 processor.

 \paragraph{Faster MNIST Scale Verification} We found that, across several $\epsilon$ values, running Algorithm~\ref{alg:phased_erm_verifier} took $\approx 3$ hours on a laptop CPU: see Table~\ref{tab:runtimes} (a).
 In particular, as shown in Table~\ref{tab:runtimes} (b), we found verifying a single Gaussian RV often took less than a millisecond.
 In contrast, as shown in Table~\ref{tab:runtimes} (c), a gradient takes on the order of $0.1$ seconds; even verifying $512$ Gaussian RVs with $\sigma =1$ would take only $\approx0.08$ seconds which is less than a gradient for $d = 512$.